Posted On : 12 May, 2020

-An Ayurvedic medicine prescribed after careful consideration of these factors is usually safe and may not exhibit any side effects.
+An Ayurveda medicine prescribed after careful consideration of these factors is usually safe and may not exhibit any side effects.
 In Contrast, if a person chooses to buy an Ayurvedic medicine over the counter or online or try a friend’s dose of Ayurvedic medicine, as the friend has shown positive results, then that person may experience adverse reaction or side effects, as that Ayurvedic medicine might be carefully prescribed to your friend by an Ayurvedic Practitioner, but may be too strong for you as your body strength, immunity or digestive fire might be different from your friend.

-For instance, a simple Ayurvedic medicine named Triphala, a dry powder of three berries, that is considered a Rasayna, a general health rejuvinating powder in Ayurveda, has been used by millions everyday around the world, but this simple Ayurvedic medicine can cause side effects like abdominal discomfort, diarrhoea, skin rashes etc, despite the same dose for two people with same age group, as those two people may have different digestive strength etc.
+For instance, a simple Ayurvedic medicine named Triphala, a dry powder of three berries, that is considered a Rasayana, a general health rejuvinating powder in Ayurveda, has been used by millions everyday around the world, but this simple Ayurvedic medicine can sometimes cause side effects like abdominal discomfort, diarrhoea, skin rashes etc, despite the same dose for two people with same age group, as those two people may have different digestive strength etc.

 Some Ayurvedic medicine may show drug interactions with conventional allopathic medicine.
 For example, Boswellia, one of the Ayurvedic Medicine used as natural pain relief in arthritis, may interact with allopathic blood thinner medicine called warfarin.

-It is very important to inform your Ayurvedic Doctor of any other medicine that you may be taking, so he or she can carefully choose the Ayurvedic medicine for you and it is also suggested that one should inform any complementary medicine to their GP.
+It is very important to inform your Ayurveda Doctor of any other medicine that you may be taking, so he or she can carefully choose the Ayurvedic medicine for you and it is also suggested that one should inform any complementary medicine to their GP.

-If you are using any ayurvedic products, with name or its ingredient’s name ending with Ras, Rasa or Bhasma, then you should immediately stop using them (as it may contain heavy metal), and you should consult ayurvedic doctor or practitioner in Australia to seek the right alternative.
+If you are using any ayurvedic products, with name or its ingredient’s name ending with Ras, Rasa or Bhasma, then you should immediately stop using them (as it may contain heavy metal), and you should consult Ayurveda doctor or practitioner in Australia to seek the right alternative.

 Find more answers to questions like: